Ghini/ghini.desktop/doc/use_cases-jbq.rst

 - Editing the Accession identification - the Species details

-  ..  admonition:: placeholder species for individual accessions
+  ..  admonition:: Placeholder species for individual accessions
       :class: toggle

          Scenario one describes the identification of a single accession,